aphorise/hashicorp.packer-debian10-buster/README.md

 ## Reference & Credits:
-Accreditation due for material from other repo's that are worth referencing:
+Accreditation due for material that are from other repo's which also worth referencing:
  * [deimosfr/packer-debian](https://github.com/deimosfr/packer-debian)
  * [rgl/debian-vagrant](https://github.com/rgl/debian-vagrant)
 ------